vsbron/bronflix-2024-react/README.md

 - **API**: TMDB API for fetching movies, shows, and actor data.
 - **Meta Management**: React Helmet Async is used to manage dynamic meta tags, improving SEO and social sharing by dynamically adjusting the title, description, and other meta information based on the page the user is on.
 - **Form Handling**: React Hook Form is used for handling the contact form, with Zod providing schema-based validation to ensure form data integrity.
+- **Code Splitting**: The app optimizes its initial load time by dynamically loading components as needed, reducing the overall bundle size and improving performance.

 ---